King Power Stadium in Leicester, home of Leicester City FC

 King Power Stadium is the home of Leicester City FC and the venue where one of football's greatest stories unfolded - the Foxes' miraculous 2015-16 Premier League title victory at 5000-1 odds.
 This modern 32,312-capacity arena, opened in 2002, replaced the historic Filbert Street ground and has witnessed Leicester's transformation from lower league strugglers to Premier League champions and FA Cup winners.

 Located in the heart of Leicester, the stadium sits within easy reach of the city centre and benefits from excellent transport links.
 Whether reliving the memories of that extraordinary title triumph, experiencing the passionate Foxes support, or enjoying the modern facilities, King Power Stadium offers an authentic English football experience with a unique fairytale backdrop rivalling venues like Old Trafford and Emirates Stadium.
+Placed within the broader landscape of other Premier League grounds such as City Ground and Villa Park.

 Key Features